RolandMWebster/kMeans/README.md

 # kMeans

-Coding a kMeans algorithm and using gganimate to plot progress.
+This repository contains code for a simple k-means clustering algorithm.
+The algorithm is generalised for any number of features and any number of clusters.

+The package gganimate is also used to produce an animated plot that shows the change in the k-means and k-clusters through the algorithms iterations.